FlowModelingControl/flowtorch/README.md

-# xrom-os
+# flowTorch

-xROM-OS - a Python library for flow analysis and reduced order modeling create table of content
+**flowTorch** - a Python library for analysis and reduced order modeling of fluid flows

+create table of content

 ## Overview

-purpose of xROM
+purpose of flowTorch
 optimized for large simulation data point to documentation